 Compared to how many hours you spend sitting at your desk, in your car, or camped out on the couch with a side of mindless television, that hour-long workout doesn’t cure all of your spinal needs.
-Try Targeted Spinal Release for long term pain relief.

 As Chiropractor Dr. Kevin Kinney explains, oftentimes specific muscles in your back—like the psoas or quadratus lumborum—become overstimulated and under-stretched.